pratikgajjar/go-backend.how/content/posts/pre-owned-car-platform-with-valkey-part-2/index.md

 ```

-#### Cache-Hit
+### Cache-Hit

-1. Fetch filtered car set
+1. Retrieve precomputed filtered car IDs from ValKey using the query string hash as the key.
-2. Supply it to recommendation engine
+2. Provide the fetched car IDs to our recommendation engine for further processing.
-3. Paginate (at application via list comprehension)
+3. Paginate results at the application level using list comprehension to reduce data transfer and improve performance.
-4. Fetch car details via `HMGET`
+4. Fetch additional car details using `HMGET`, retrieving multiple hash fields efficiently.

 ### Cache-Miss

-In case we don't have list of cars cached in sorted set or set post query hash calculation, we need to build those set in this case.
+If the filtered car set is not cached in ValKey following query string hash calculation, perform the following steps:

-1. Calculate query string hash, with property of `F('city_id=1&color=3,4') eq F('color=4,3&city_id=1')`
+1. Calculate query string hash
-2. Cache-Miss
+   - Ensure hashes are consistent regardless of filter order (e.g., `F('city_id=1&color=3,4') eq F('color=4,3&city_id=1')`).
-3. Using combination of set operations build target set with filters
+2. Cache-Miss: Proceed to build the target car set with filters.

-- `ZINTERSTORE` - Stores the intersection of multiple sorted sets in a key.
-- `ZUNIONSTORE` - Stores the union of multiple sorted sets in a key.
+3. Build target car IDs using set operations:
+   - Intersect existing sets using `ZINTERSTORE` to efficiently create new sets based on given filter combinations:
+     ```
+     ZINTERSTORE filtered_cars 2 cars_set_1 cars_set_2
+     ```
+   - Alternatively, combine existing sets using `ZUNIONSTORE`:
+     ```
+     ZUNIONSTORE all_cars 3 cars_set_1 cars_set_2 cars_set_3 AGGREGATE MAX
+     ```

-4. `ZRANGEBYSCORE` - fetch car ids based on required order.
+4. Fetch car IDs based on required order using `ZRANGEBYSCORE`.

-In certain cases at application (web server) we did the set operations to compute the resulting list of cars.
+In some cases, perform set operations at the application (web server) level to compute the resulting list of cars before fetching details with `HMGET`.

 ```py
 def filter_by_price(redis_pipe, price_min='-inf', price_max='+inf'):